irodrigues-ss/vectorio/README.md

 # Vector IO - Geoprocessing utility for working with vector data.
-## \> WIP: UPDATING DOCS.
-The code examples already updated.
 - python >= 3.6
 - gdal >= 2.2
 - rar
 - unrar

 ## Description
 This project is a tool for working with vectorial data based on [GDAL](https://gdal.org/).
 This tool is an envelope about gdal and aims to work with different types of vector data quickly, intelligently, and simply.
-The vectorIO provide the support for (read and write) geojson, wkt and Shapefile, support for quickly switching between different spatial data types, and provides a exception handler for warnings from gdal.
+The vectorIO provide the support for (read and write) geojson, wkt, Shapefile and KML, support for quick switch between different spatial data types, and provides a exception handler for warnings from gdal.

 ## Installation